Leatherhead: Toponymy

-The origins and meaning of the name 'Leatherhead' are uncertain.
+The origins and exact meaning of the name 'Leatherhead' are uncertain.
 Early spellings include Leodridan (880), Leret (1086), Lereda (1156), Ledreda (1160) and Leddrede (1195).

-The name is usually thought to derive from the Old English lēode (people) + rida (a riding path or ford that can be ridden), and thus meaning 'a public ford'.
-Richard Coates has suggested a derivation from the primitive Welsh lēd-rïd (Brittonic *letorito-) meaning 'grey ford', where the lexical field of lēd (grey) can also extend to brown, but this is not widely accepted.
+Historically, onomasticians derived the name from the Old English lēode (people) + rida -e (a riding path or ford that can be ridden), and thus meaning 'a public ford'.
+Controversy arose because this Old English derivation depends on the hapax legomenon of 880 and the obscurity of the second element, rida.

+This did not satisfy all onomasticians, as it seemed dependent on "some piece of folk-etymology" and they postulated the ultimate sub-stratum could possibly be Celtic.
+In 1980, Richard Coates "satisfactorily elucidated" a derivation from the primitive British lēd-rïd (Brittonic *letorito-) meaning 'grey ford', where the lexical field of lēd (grey) can also extend to brown.
+Lacking "pre-English documentary evidence" this Celtic derivation is considered "unnecessary", or at least "less likely", but preferred elsewhere.

+This name must remain an unsolved problem.